The Thakhek Motorcycle Loop - dramatic caves and karst scenery

 Stay at La Casa Hostel in Thakhek if you can get a place (it fills up), but there are several other good places nearby.
 There are no tourist sites in Thakhek, but the town centre has several good guesthouses and restaurants, and the riverfront is especially beautiful at sunset.
 It’s a nice place to spend a “down day” catching up on laundry, uploading photos etc.

 If you want to see the loop but you don’t want to ride a motorbike, your options are either expensive (hire a private car and driver for 4 days to do the whole loop without rushing) or limited (there is a daily songtaew passenger truck departing Thakhek at 3 PM and arriving at Kong Lor Cave just after dark around 7 PM.
 If you want to stop off en route at The Rock zipline, then you have to wait another 24 hours for the next bus).
-Mad Monkey Motorbike Rental offers a guided tour by car, but I would definitely get alternative price quotes from other drivers as well.
+Mad Monkey Motorbike Rental offers a guided tour by car, but I would get alternative price quotes from other drivers as well.

 What you see on the Loop: